LangStream/documentation/pipeline-agents/api-reference.md

 ### <a name="datasource_jdbc"></a>JDBC (`datasource`)

 Connect to any JDBC compatible database.
-The driver must be provided as dependency.
+The driver must be provided as dependency

 | Key | Description | Type | Required | Default Value |
 | --- | --- | --- | --- | --- |